DigitalCitizen110625/SafariBugTracker-Public/README.md

     "SmtpPassword": "SMTP_PASSWORD",
     "Host": "SMTP_HOST"
     "Port": "SMTP_PORT"
-  },
-  "AllowedHosts": "*",

-Add a connection string to your SQL server where the user account data will be stored "ConnectionStrings": {
+  }<br/> //Fill in your credentials for your email service.
+Note that the app uses AWS SES, which requires an SmtpUserName, and SmtpPassword in order to access their resources<br/><br/>
+  "ConnectionStrings": {
     "SafariBugTrackerWebAppContextConnection": "YOUR_SQL_DB_CONNECTION_STRING"
-  }
+  }<br/> //Add a connection string to your SQL server where the user account data will be stored